dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 Some cities are more appealing for a data scientist to live than others.
 Several websites list best cities for data scientists, but their lists don't agree and their methods are not explained, so the quality of the analysis and ability to determine which individuals their results can be inferred to are limited.
 So here I set up to develop a reproducible, if not quite complete, measure of data scientist city attractiveness.
 Got to DSCA index v0.1 shown above with top 21 cities labeled.

 Number of jobs for data scientists and cost of living may be two important variables.
-Using R's rvest package, we can scrape from the web the necessary information to get an idea how cities look in terms of these two.
+Using R's rvest package, we can scrape from the web necessary information to get an idea how cities look in terms of these two.

 Bottom Line Up Front: Eight large hiring metros stand out, and less expensive cities within their communing distance look best by these variables.
-In particular, Newark, NJ, as cheap and close to lots of Data Scientist jobs has the highest value in DSCA index v0.1.
+In particular, Newark, NJ, as cheap and close to lots of data scientist jobs, has the highest value in DSCA index v0.1.
 These two variables alone and the sources I chose show some interesting initial results, but they don't seem to capture a complete picture, so more work is needed before getting a reliable reproducible index.

 <!--more-->

 ## 1. How many Data Scientist jobs are there in a given city?

 One approach to see how many jobs a city has, you can do a [monster.com](www/monster.com) search.
-Data Scientist can be keywords in other jobs, but I really want to know how many jobs with the words "Data Scientist" in the title are posted in each city.
+Data and scientist can be keywords in other jobs, but I really want to know how many jobs with the words "Data Scientist" in the title are posted in each city.
 In this case for Portland, OR, I want a function that will return number 24.

 ![scrape_03](/images/scrape_03.PNG)

 This approach has limitations:
-1. Job postings do not represent people currently employed as a Data Scientist
+1. Job postings do not represent people currently employed as a data scientist
 2. Some cities may fill and close these postings faster than others, so would appear to have fewer postings using one slice in time than say unique postings in a month
-3. Biases in companies that post on Monster.com
+3. Biases in favor of companies that post on Monster.com
 4. Over-counting from duplicates
 5. Under-counting for posts hiring for multiple positions